bernardo-firme/advanced-automation/README.md

 ├── docs               <- Documents
 │   ├── reports        <- Generated analysis as HTML, PDF, LaTeX, DOCX etc.
-│   ├── figures        <- Generated graphics and figures to be used in reporting │   └── thesis         <- Thesis source files
+│   ├── figures        <- Generated graphics and figures to be used in reporting │   └── project/thesis <- Thesis source files
-│       └── templates  <- Thesis templates
+│       └── templates  <- Thesis templates (if available)
 │
 ├── references         <- Articles, books and other references used in your project.
 It is good practice to
 |                         reference these materials in the comments of your code.